Follow us on Facebook for up to date news of extra open days and special offers

 Bring a container with you to get your flowers home in some water.

-Put your flowers straight into your vessel of water whilst picking.
+Strip all the lower leaves off the stem (drop them onto the soil) and put your flowers straight into your vessel of water whilst picking.

-Thicker woody stems benefit from having the bottom 10cm slit vertically with a knife to allow more water to be absorbed.
+Thick woody stems benefit from having the bottom 10cm slit vertically with a knife to allow more water to be absorbed.

 Change the water every other day, snipping a little more off the stems.